hazelcast/hazelcast/docs/design/jet/025-jet-job-partition-pruning.md

 for partitioned data querying.
 For that, we will use SQL optimization phase also to determine partitions and for all relations.
 Then, we extract required partitions set to run to `JobConfig` baked by `__sql.requiredPartitions` argument.
-This indicates that `ExecutionPlanBuilder` will try to choose only required members.
+This indicates that `ExecutionPlanBuilder` will try to choose only the required members.

 ### Scan partition pruning

-Partition pruning for IMap scan is a pretty simple optimization: we will extract partition key condition during SQL opt phase, pass it to specialized processor supplier which will spawn `ReadMapOrCacheP` with only required partitions to scan.
+Partition pruning for IMap scan is a pretty simple optimization: we will extract the partition key condition during SQL opt phase, pass it to a specialized processor supplier which will spawn `ReadMapOrCacheP` with only required partitions to scan.

 ### `lazyForceTotalParallelismOne`

-To complement the existing `forceTotalParallelismOne` with PMS with partition pruning support we decided to add new partition-aware `lazyForceTotalParallelismOne` PMS builder which does not cache member address to prevent wrong usage of cached plan.
+To complement the existing `forceTotalParallelismOne` with PMS with partition pruning support we decided to add a new partition-aware `lazyForceTotalParallelismOne` PMS builder which is dynamically calculating members to reduce total parallelism to one, using provided partition key expressions.
+Also, it does not cache calculated member address to prevent the wrong usage of cached plan.

 ## Rejected opportunities